liuyinz/consult-todo/README.md

 - `consult-todo-other`: Cons for other missing keywords, `(?. .
 "OTHER")` by default.

-- `consult-todo-only-comment`: toggle whether only search keywords in comment
+- `consult-todo-only-comment`: toggle whether only search keywords in comment, only effective on buffers

 ## Todo

-- [ ] search keywords in all project files
+- [x] search keywords in all project files

 ## License